-- 1. With or without the handset lifted, dial an extension number. - 2.
-If your call goes through handsfree to an endpoint's speaker, speak after you hear a double tone.
+- 1. Lift the handset and dial an extension number. - 2.
+If your call goes through handsfree to an endpoint's speaker, speak after your party answers.

 If you hear continuous ringing, wait for the call to be answered.

 The telephone system allows you to place a non-handsfree call that will override handsfree mode on the extension you are calling.
 If you use the Ring Intercom Always feature to always send non-handsfree calls, the called party must pick up the handset to answer the call.